polterguy/phosphorusfive/plugins/p5.lambda/README.md

 If you have both *[and]* and *[or]* operators, in the same scope, then *[and]* will get presedence, as in other programming languages.

 Notice though that the syntax for p5.lambda, creates very "verbose" code, for complex conditions.
-This is due to that Hyperlisp is a simple key/value/children file format, and in fact not a "programming language" per se.
+This is due to that Hyperlambda is a simple key/value/children file format, and in fact not a "programming language" per se.
 This means that each node can only have one name, and one value.
 In addition to a list of children.